ileathan/bustabit-clock/README.md

 # bustabit-clock
-Simple clock to show in real time whats being wagered (denominated in bits)
+Simple clock to show in real time whats being wagered (denominated in bits).

-**Copy paste the bellow into bustabit custom script area, then open the debug console and watch**
+**Copy paste the bellow into bustabit custom script area, then open the debug console and watch.**

 ```javascript
 var round_total = 0;